w3b3d3v/kyodo-protocol/README.md

 ## License

 This project is licensed under the MIT License.
 This means you are free to use, modify, and distribute the code, as long as you include the original copyright and license notice in any copy of the software/source.
-For more details, please refer to the LICENSE.md file in the repository.
+For more details, please refer to the LICENSE file in the repository.